RenEvo/7-days-to-burp/README.md

 ### Spawning

+Disabled for now in A19

-* Increased the sizes of wandering hordes
+* ~~Increased the sizes of wandering hordes~~
-* Increased the spawn rates of all zombies, especially in cities, wasteland, forests, and desert.
+* ~~Increased the spawn rates of all zombies, especially in cities, wasteland, forests, and desert.~~

 ### Melee Combat